volkanakcora/TO_TASKS/README.md

 ## :loudspeaker: **Local testing!**
 ![Image](assets/local_test.png)

-I've added gunicorn&wsgi for local testing of web development in case needed '''CMD: gunicorn wsgi:application''' (consider using --bind option if you want to run it in a specific port).
+I've added gunicorn&wsgi for local testing of web development in case needed '''CMD: ```gunicorn wsgi:application``` ''' (consider using --bind option if you want to run it in a specific port).
 Run it through the web/ folderprint random jokes.

 If you do not want to deploy it to your computer, but just clone and test, run: ``python3 setup.py develop``